ZZZEPOCHE/sovereign-track-reference/README.md

 The protect-lock and archival of the EPOCH Suite on April 22, 2026, serve as concrete demonstration the operator applied the same outer-governance discipline to their own creative output, choosing stability and purity over visibility and iteration.

 **Conclusion**
 The bifurcation insight is clear, structurally sound, and philosophically consistent.
 Its highest worth is realized through embodiment — not merely describing the Sovereign Track, but living it via rapid construction and deliberate protect-lock.
-In the 2026 discourse, it stands as a quiet, high-fidelity, tamper-evident reference on the Sovereign side of the graph.
+In the 2026 discourse, this stands as a quiet, high-fidelity, tamper-evident reference on the Sovereign side of the graph.
 The very friction it creates for centralized powers is precisely why the track maintains its integrity.

  **Enhanced Bifurcation Visualization with Truth Axis Graph 2**